espkz/povtales/README.md

 # povtales
-What if stories were told from the perspective of the characters?
+What if stories were told from the perspective of the characters? - Langchain and OpenAI-powered chatbot

+## Features
+- Telling stories from different characters' points of views (see Stories for list of current stories and characters available)

-Stories
+## Stories
 - [Snow White](https://www.dltk-teach.com/rhymes/snowwhite/story.htm)
+  - Snow White
+  - Prince
+  - Queen
+  - Hunter